diegomics/jATG/3.gc_telo/README.md

 # Genome-wide GC and Telomeric Regions Identification
 🧬📈🧬🔚🧬📈🧬🔚🧬📈🧬🔚🧬📈🧬🔚🧬📈🧬🔚🧬📈🧬🔚🧬📈🧬🔚🧬📈

+This analysis generates a diagram of the scaffolds showing the GC%, the telomeric signal, and the gaps across its length.

 The GC content may be correlated with underlying rates of recombination through GC-biased gene conversion.
 Telo blabla